About | Natural fitness | Vegan bodybuilding diet | Carbs | Training | Physique | Beyond Training

-- Pack of pumpkin seeds, sunflower seeds, or mixed nuts, depending on what I've had earlier in the day.
+- Pack of pumpkin seeds, sunflower seeds, mixed nuts and raisins, or goji berries – depending on what I've had earlier in the day.

 - On the side: a big salad, usually containing my go-to-green: Tuscan (Italian) Kale.
 I call it the flu vaccine – it's that powerful.
-Through some sliced carrot, onion, bell peppers, cress and anything else lurking in the vegetable tray and you're good to go.
+Throw in some sliced carrot, onion, bell peppers, cress and anything else lurking in the vegetable tray and you're good to go.

 Note: I generally use garlic, salt, pepper and a sprinkle of turmeric to flavour my food.
-I also use vinegar on my salads.
+I also use balsamic vinegar on my salads.
 I rarely use oil; it's empty calories and no good for your arteries.

 Tip: If you're struggling with belly fat, cut out oil immediately.
 You'll notice weight loss within 3 weeks.

-- Boiled broccoli or brussels sprouts, sometimes asparagus, pumpkin or butternut squash, with potatoes (homegrown when in season).
+- Boiled broccoli or Brussels sprouts, pumpkin or butternut squash, with potatoes (homegrown when in season).
 I'll have organic beetroot as a side, again, if in season.
 As with option 1, The carbs will usually be pasta, potato, or brown rice.
-I grow herbs too, so I add things like parsley, thyme and oregano mixed in for flavour – once, sometimes twice, a week.
+I grow herbs too, so I add things like parsley, thyme and oregano to pastas and sauces.

 Pre-Bedtime Snack (if hungry):

-- Or a piece of fruit.
+- A piece of fruit.
 Apples are good for staving off hunger without putting a heavy load on your digestive system before bed.
 A banana before bed also works well for me (no pun intended).